maxviazov/Spring-Frameworks-/Downloading-Spring-Artifacts.md

     <version>5.1.0.M1</version>
 </dependency>
 ```

-There is also `http://repo.spring.io/release` for GA releases.
+### Releases

+You can also resolve GA versions of Spring Framework artifacts against `http://repo.spring.io/release`.

 ## Downloading a Distribution